Coralinerai/Failure_detection_in_mobilenetworks/README.md

 A machine learning approach to proactively detect network failures using clustering techniques.

+This project was developed in collaboration with:

+Boudalal Oumaima @Coralinerai
+Antar Wiam

 📌 Project Overview
 Goal: Develop a predictive system to detect failures in mobile networks using unsupervised learning (K-Means clustering) to classify network states as "failure" or "normal."